rebba-gopinadh-9/server-in-c/README.md

 # server-in-c
 this is a project to demonstrate a simple extendable sever in c and cpp
+#The code is in Master branch given I like to keep my changes according to my local repo style

 This is simple demonstration of server that is written in c